-Format: 20 hours of synchronous/face-to-face sessions and 10 hours of asynchronous sessions

-Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, online video demonstrations, practical sessions and Academic
+Format: 30 contact hours will be delivered through a blend of live on-campus lectures, problem-solving sessions, asynchronous teaching and Academic Mentoring sessions.

-Mentoring sessions.

 Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
 Students may also have the opportunity to engage with online versions of sessions delivered on-campus